Konamiman/Z280TechnicalManual/3-CPU_Control_Registers.md

 **Inhibit User I/O (I) Bit.** This bit determines whether or not I/O instructions are privileged instructions.
 While this bit is set to 1, all I/O instructions are treated as privileged instructions, and an attempt to execute an I/O instruction while in user mode results in a Privileged Instruction trap.
 While this bit is cleared to 0, I/O instructions can be successfully executed in user mode.
 I/O instructions can always be executed in system mode, regardless of the state of this bit.

-**EPU Enable (E) Bit.** This bit indicates whether or not an Extended Processor Unit (EPU) is available in the -system for execution of extended instructions.
+**EPU Enable (E) Bit.** This bit indicates whether or not an Extended Processor Unit (EPU) is available in the system for execution of extended instructions.
 If this bit is cleared to 0, indicating that no EPUs are present, the CPU generates an Extended Instruction trap whenever an extended instruction is encountered.
 If this bit is set to 1, the CPU performs whatever data transfers are indicated by the extended instruction opcode, and assumes that the EPU is present to execute the instruction.

 **System Stack Overflow Warning (S) Bit.** This is the enable bit for the System Stack Overflow Warning trap.
 While it is set to 1, Stack Overflow Warning traps can occur during a stack access while in system mode, as determined by the contents of the Stack Limit register.
 While this bit is cleared to 0, Stack Overflow Warning traps are disabled.
 This bit is automatically cleared when a System Stack Overflow Warning trap is generated.